Rupert and the Frog Song: Release

+Production

 McCartney had been planning a Rupert film since at least the early 1970s.
 His company, McCartney Productions Ltd., acquired the film rights to the character on 11 April 1970, one day after McCartney announced he was leaving the Beatles.
 At one point, the song "Little Lamb Dragonfly," which was recorded in 1970 and released on the 1973 album Red Rose Speedway, was intended for the film.

+Home Media

-The video, distributed by Virgin Video, was released simultaneously with the single "We All Stand Together" and became the biggest-selling video of 1985, as well as being nominated for the 'Best Music Video – Short Form' at the Grammy Awards in 1986.
+The first VHS video, distributed by Virgin Video, was released simultaneously with the single "We All Stand Together" and became the biggest-selling video of 1985, as well as being nominated for the 'Best Music Video – Short Form' at the Grammy Awards in 1986.
 The video also included two other shorts with music by Linda McCartney: "Seaside Woman" (a song credited to Suzy and the Red Stripes) and "The Oriental Nightfish".
 In the United States, the film aired on the Disney Channel on September 20, 1986.

 In September 2004, to commemorate its 20th anniversary, the film was released on the DVD Paul McCartney: Music & Animation.
 This version includes the opening of the music video for "We All Stand Together" as an introduction to the film.
 The scene shows McCartney in an old bedroom, where he opens a large chest and begins digging through it until he comes across a Rupert book.
 He takes it out of the chest, blows on it, and dust flies away from the book (a sparkle effect was added in the DVD version).
 McCartney opens the book, with writing on the inside cover revealing that it was his childhood copy.
 The page then turns to the title card.
 The print of this version is also matted, cropping the top and bottom of the image to an aspect ratio of 1.85:1 widescreen, which was how the film was exhibited theatrically.

-In October 2020, McCartney announced a 4K restoration of the film, alongside a re-release of the picture disc single, to celebrate the 100th anniversary of the Rupert character.
+In October 2020, McCartney announced a 4K restoration of the film, alongside a re-release of the picture disc single remastered by Abbey Road Studios, to celebrate the 100th anniversary of the Rupert character and was released on YouTube on 8 November 2020.
+No Blu-ray or Ultra HD Blu-ray have been released.